Web Hosting Performance Test: 120 Days of Real Data

 Overall Support Rankings

-- SSL certificate renewal failure (Bluehost) – fixed in 8 minutes
+- SSL certificate renewal failure (Bluehost) — fixed in 8 minutes.
+This occurred despite the plan’s advertised auto-renewal.
+Auto-renewal does not always succeed without manual intervention.

-- 3 theme compatibility issues (switched themes)
+- 3 theme compatibility issues (resolved by switching themes)

 Detailed Feature Comparison (What Actually Matters)